samanthawavell/Stats-418-Final-Project/README.md

 ## How It Works

 1. **Model Training (`rf_model_training.py`)**
-   - Trains a random forest classifier on crow species recordings.
+   - Uses the `corvus_cache.pkl` data to train a random forest classifier on crow species recordings.
    - Encodes categorical variables and computes performance metrics.
    - Saves model and metadata for API use.

 2. **API (`api.py`)**
    - A Flask web server that returns species predictions and model performance statistics.
+   - On startup, the script checks for the presence of `corvus_cache.pkl`.
+If it does not exist, the API automatically downloads the data from the xeno-canto API, extracts metadata, adds a seasonal label based on the recording date, filters by country-season combinations with sufficient recordings, and saves the resulting dataset to `corvus_cache.pkl`.
    - Can be containerized using the included Dockerfile and deployed to Google Cloud Run.

 3. **Shiny App (`app_R.R`)**